Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Preliminaries

-In the usual settings of Hilbert spaces or Hadamard manifolds, this object naturally reduces to the subdifferential studied there.
-Further, in the recent work of Lewis, L\'opez-Acedo and Nicolae \cite{LewisLopezAcedoNicolae2024}, an alternative characterization of this object is given, over locally compact spaces with the geodesic extension property, via normal cones and further substantial structure theory is provided (all the while performing the considerably more subtle task of providing these results on metric spaces with general upper bounded curvature).
-Indeed, that the subdifferential studied in \cite{LewisLopezAcedoNicolae2024} coincides with the one studied in \cite{ChaipunyaKohsakaKumam2021} over suitable Hadamard spaces as considered in \cite{LewisLopezAcedoNicolae2024} follows from Proposition 4.4 therein.
-The monotonicity of $\partial f$ follows immediately from the definition, see also Proposition 3.7 in \cite{ChaipunyaKohsakaKumam2021}. \end{example}
+Over Hilbert spaces or Hadamard manifolds, this object naturally reduces to the subdifferential studied there.
+The recent work of Lewis, L\'opez-Acedo and Nicolae \cite{LewisLopezAcedoNicolae2024} provides an alternative characterization of this object, over locally compact spaces with the geodesic extension property, via normal cones, and establishes further substantial structure theory (even on geodesic metric spaces with general upper bounded curvature).
+Indeed, that the subdifferential studied in \cite{LewisLopezAcedoNicolae2024} coincides with the one studied in \cite{ChaipunyaKohsakaKumam2021} over suitable Hadamard spaces follows from \cite[Proposition 4.4]{LewisLopezAcedoNicolae2024}. \end{example}